rdm/geoh/doc/README.md

 But, also, when I tested this, I found that I was getting a lot of "Bad" requests which really never went anywhere.
 The client just opened the connection and then sat there without sending anything.
 But this could conceal other problems, so I count these as "Empty" instead of "Bad".
 "Empty" is really almost the same thing as "Neutral", except it's the initial state of a socket, before anything is received.
 (Once something is received the socket gets classified as "Good" or "Bad".
 Once the response is sent, the socket is either closed or placed into the "Neutral" state.)

-I also log how many connections are "Pending" - this means tcp sockets in the connected state.
+I also log how many connections are "Pending" - this means tcp sockets in the connected state - we do not yet know what will happen with that connection.
 A logged line then looks something like this:

     Sun Feb 22 21:31:20 2015: NEW good: 1597, empty: 69, bad: 0, PENDING 493/499, TOTAL good: 7173, empty: 337, bad: 0

 The second number after PENDING is the number of readfd entries I'm holding to represent connections.
-This is an artifact of the design of poll() -- and note that I am assuming that readers of this documentation will be looking up each technical term that they are not familiar with, and I do understand that that will initially be frustrating -- poll() wants an array of struct pollfd and for this kind of server we manage that array in two ways:
+This is an artifact of the design of poll() -- and note that I am assuming that readers of this documentation will be looking up and hopfully trying out each technical term that they are not familiar with, and I do understand that that can initially be frustrating -- poll() wants an array of struct pollfd and for this kind of server we manage that array in two ways:

 * we mark the end of the array as being after the last used entry (the actual array is 1024 entries long), and
 * we mark unused entries with -1 for the file descriptor.